How to get a file extension in Python

 Standard library approaches

-Besides os.path.splitext(), Python's standard library offers other routes, from the object-oriented pathlib.Path to manual string splitting with methods like split().
+While os.path.splitext() is a reliable function, Python’s standard library offers other versatile approaches, from the object-oriented pathlib.Path to simple string manipulation.

 Getting file extension with pathlib.Path